 Welcome 2020s!
 It is that time of the year to set new year resolutions and hopefully really stick to them with the same gusto that you began.
-But if you are feeling a bit lost as to how to go about it, we have roped Dr Namita Jain, a renowned fitness expert and author for the same…
+But if you are feeling a bit lost as to how to go about it, we have roped in Dr Namita Jain, a renowned fitness expert and author who shares some valuable insights…

 Now don’t go rolling your eyes at us.
 The truth of the matter is while it is not that easy to avoid overeating, it is not as difficult as you think either.
 What you have to do is get attuned to when your body feels hungry and when it is full.
 Once you are in sync with what is going on inside, things will automatically follow!
 Think of it as mindfulness for the gut.
 Namita’s logic is simple.
 “Ask naturally slim people what they eat, and you will get a consistent answer.
 They eat when they are hungry and stop when they have had enough,” she says.

 Avoid eating mindlessly

 We completely agree, in an age of excess, it takes all willpower to restrain the delectable spread that is often dangled in front of you.
 But there is a way of having your cake and eating it too.
 Explains Namita, “Learn the art of savouring food.
 If you eat slowly, you’ll enjoy your food and relish your meal.
 Eating slowly not only helps to digest food better but also prevents overeating.”

 Make smart food choices

 Not having the right options is an excuse that you might have gotten away with some years back.
 But with the market having opened up (rather gone back to) wholesome and healthy alternatives, you just need to take that extra step that will really pay off in the long run.
 “Choose wholesome foods instead of fried and refined foods.
 Be creative in your choices so that what you eat is tasty as well as low in calories,” shares Namita.

 Consume a snack before the party or get-togethers